AmirGabbai/AutomatedTimline/README.md

 ## Quick Start

-### Option 1: Using Python (Recommended)

 1. Open a terminal in this directory
 2. Run: `python server.py`
 3. Open your browser and go to: `http://localhost:8000/index.html`

-### Option 2: Using Node.js

-1. Install http-server (if not already installed): `npm install -g http-server`
-2. Open a terminal in this directory
-3. Run: `npx http-server`
-4. Open the URL shown in the terminal (usually `http://localhost:8080`)

-### Option 3: Using VS Code Live Server

-1. Install the "Live Server" extension in VS Code
-2. Right-click on `index.html`
-3. Select "Open with Live Server"

 ## Why a Server?